sguox002/leetcode/review/greedy.md

         return res=="" ?
 "0" : res;
     }
 ```
+string acts as a stack. using a stack to find a pattern is regular practice see the stack.
+leading zero may occur due to digits removed and 0 is left. for example 10200
+first erase peaks from left to right
+then remove the right remaining
+note: while is correct. if we change while to if, this will not be correct since the peak is missed.

 ### 910. Smallest Range II
 given an array, each element can be add K or minus K, return the smallest difference between the max and min
 greedy: sort the array, the left side always +k, and the right side always -k. we iterate each element as the left/right and get the min.
+the left one could become max, and the right could become min

-or it is equivalent to add 0 or 2K to each element.
+or it is equivalent to add 0 to right or 2K to left.
 sort is the key step.
 ```cpp
     int smallestRangeII(vector<int> A, int K) {